Nested, asymmetric H-He circumstellar shells in the Type Icn/Ibn SN 2024abvb

 There is clear evidence of spectral evolution in \abvb\ spectra.
 During the early phases (up to $\phi=5.7$), the spectra are dominated by prominent He~{\sc i}, C~{\sc ii} and O~{\sc ii} features.
 Between $\phi=-2.0$ and $\phi=5.7$, these lines exhibit relatively slow evolution, with their velocities remaining nearly constant over time.
 The minimum velocities measured for different ions are approximately $\sim130$ \kms\ for O~{\sc ii}, $\sim100$ \kms\ for C~{\sc ii} and around 120 \kms\/ for He~{\sc i}.
 By $\phi=17.2$, the C~{\sc ii} and O~{\sc ii} features have disappeared, indicating significant changes in the ionisation conditions and/or chemical composition of the CSM.
 However, several He~{\sc i} lines, such as $\lambda5015$, $\lambda5876$, $\lambda6678$ and $\lambda7065$ remain detectable, albeit with reduced strength.

-Figures~\ref{fig:hevel}, \ref{fig:ovel} and \ref{fig:cvel} show the temporal evolution of these lines at $\phi=5.7$ and $\phi=17.2$.
+Figures~\ref{fig:hevel}, \ref{fig:ovel} and \ref{fig:cvel} show the temporal evolution of these lines at $\phi=5.7$ and $\phi=17.2$, while \ref{fig:hvel} also includes the last NIR epoch at $\phi = 55.7$.
 Despite the overall similarity observed in these P-Cygni profiles at 5.7d, not all emission peaks are centred at the rest-frame wavelength.
 In several cases, the emission components exhibit redshifted peak offsets of $\sim50-100$ \kms, which could be attributed to asymmetries in the density distribution of ejecta.

 Simultaneously, a decline in the strength of Fe~{\sc ii} features, particularly multiplet 42 by 17.2d, indicates a rapid evolution of the circumstellar environment and increasing optical depth in the NUV due to the emergence of iron-rich layers.
 In contrast, the Ca~{\sc ii} NIR triplet lines are visible at this epoch, displaying expansion velocities of $\sim100$ \kms, roughly consistent with the velocities of He~{\sc i}, C~{\sc ii} and O~{\sc ii} lines.